ItsPranavz/myopia-research/README.md

 # Med Bio Papers
 Links to assorted health / medicine / biology papers for specific conditions, diseases, and lifestyle interventions.

 I'm mainly interested in neurology, opthamology, and endocrinology.

-PRs accepted.
+PRs for new paper inclusions gladly accepted.